wyhaines/docs-test/docs/introduction.md

 ## How does Topos XSP work?

-Continue with the [Learn](/general/getting-started) section to learn more about Topos XSP.
+Continue with the [High level overview](/high-level-overview) section to learn more about Topos XSP.